CHRONIC PAIN MANAGEMENT

 What is Chronic Pain?

 Chronic pain is generally pain that lasts longer than the typical time it takes for normal tissue healing (normal tissue healing generally takes somewhere between 6-12 weeks).
-We would usually consider pain to be chronic in nature if it lasts at least 3 months or longer.
-Chronic pain can last months, years or even decades.
+We would usually consider pain to be chronic in nature if it lasts at least 3 months or longer, it can last months, years or even decades.

-Another term commonly used for chronic pain is neuropathic pain.
+Another term commonly used is neuropathic pain.
 This is when the nervous system is not working properly and sends pain signals to the brain, even though there may not be any tissue injury.

-Chronic pain in contrast to nociceptive pain.
-Nociceptive pain is when physical tissue damage has occurred.
+In contrast to nociceptive pain, which is when physical tissue damage has occurred.
 It is named such because of nociceptors (nerves) in the body made specifically for detecting physical or mechanical damage to skin, bones, muscles and organs.
 Examples of nociceptive pain include pain induced by a bruise, fracture, cut/laceration or blow to the body.
 This type of pain can also be caused by extreme heat/cold or chemical burns.

 How do I know if I have chronic pain?